-Some of the best trout fishing spots in PA are listed below by region.
-Click the links provided to locate the stream on the map above.
+Some of the best trout fishing spots in PA are discussed below by region.

 With so many quality trout streams in Pennsylvania one could spark a serious debate about where the best trout fishing in Pennsylvania is.
 Let's take a look at some the leading candidates.